vstanciu47/nodeJS-course-for-students/docs/05-debugging.md

 ![Chrome Debugger](assets/chrome-debugger.png)
 We can see our app with 2 sections:
 **no domain** contains Node's native modules used by our app (e.g. `fs.js`, `http.js`)
-**file://** contains two folders: one for our source .ts files and a temp dir where `ts-node-dev` automatically transpiles our .ts files into a .js bundle file
+**file://** contains two folders: one for our source .ts files and a temp created by `ts-node-dev` to run .ts to .js transpilation